SeanHorner/tech_stack_notes/MongoDB.md

   {},
   {field1: 1, field3: 1, _id: 0}
 )
-// NOTE: if you want the _id field not to be shown, it must explicitly be declared, as above.
+// NOTE: if you want the _id field not to be shown, it must explicitly be excluded, as above.

 // Return all documents with all fields except those specified db.collection.find(